-Story labs usually take a few weeks.
-In workshops, participants learn the basics of visual storytelling.
+Participants of story labs use photography to observe, explore and document places, issues and themselves in a specific environment over a certain amount of time.
+In several workshops, the participants learn the basics of visual storytelling.
 In between those group meetings, the stories are photographed individually or collaboratively.
 Ample time during the workshops is dedicated to the discussion of the participants’ ideas and images.
-In this creative process, participants learn how to translate their observations, experiences and thoughts into images and visual stories.
+In this creative process, participants learn how to translate their observations, experiences, and thoughts into images and visual stories.

 Depending on time and resources, a story lab may result in an exhibition of the photo stories or other forms of public presentation.

-explore the other labs: walk labs urban nature labs
+learn more about the other labs: walk labs urban nature labs